We use cookies for statistical purposes.

 • the spouses have their residence in Romania and they can prove it with the necessary documents;

-• the spouses had their last common residence in Romania and at least one of them resides there;
+• the spouses had their last common residence in Romania and at least one of them resides in the country;

 • the defendant has the residence in Romania or in case that the spouses submit the divorce petition together, at least one of the spouses has to reside in this country;

-• the plaintiff resides in Romania for at least one year before the application was made;
+• the plaintiff has been residing in Romania for at least one year before the application was made;

 • in result, even foreign citizens can end their marriage in Romania if they were married here or they had their last common residence on this territory.